thomasgeissl/gitable/README.md

 # gitable

 ## Description
-gitable is node cli tool which watches your ableton live project.
+gitable is node.js cli tool which watches your ableton live project.
 Every time it detects a change, it will create a new commit.
+This workflow currently ignores your audio files, git lfs support might be added later.

+gitable is still incomplete, use at your own risk.

 ## Usage
 * installation: `npm install -g thomasgeissl/gitable`